Harry Daley: Hammersmith

 Soon after joining the police Daley met the gay writer J. R. Ackerley.
 Daley had seen Ackerley's The Prisoners of War at the Lyric Theatre, Hammersmith, and was intrigued by its homosexual theme; (Note: The Prisoners of War was first performed to the members-only 300 Club in 1925 but was soon granted a license to be performed at the Playhouse Theatre in London's West End.
 It depicts the unrequited love of an army captain for a fellow officer in a prisoner of war camp.

 The Prisoners of War was the first 20th-century play put on in the West End or Broadway to deal with homosexual desire.
-Its premise thought to have slipped past the Lord Chamberlain, who was responsible for censoring plays in this period.) while walking his beat.
-Daley made the acquaintance of the writer one day when Ackerley was fetching the milk from his doorstep.
+Its premise thought to have slipped past the Lord Chamberlain, who was responsible for censoring plays in this period.)
+While walking his beat Daley made the acquaintance of the writer one day when Ackerley was fetching the milk from his doorstep.
 The pair probably had a brief sexual relationship and remained lifelong friends afterwards.
-Through Ackerley, Daley came into contact with a wider circle of writers and artists, including those of the Bloomsbury Group, whose member Duncan Grant painted a portrait of Daley in 1930.
+Through Ackerley, Daley came into contact with a wider circle of writers and artists, including those of the Bloomsbury Group, whose member Duncan Grant painted a portrait of Daley in 1931.

 By the age of 25 Daley had become a lover of the writer E. M. Forster, a relationship that lasted for seven years.
 P. N. Furbank's 1978 biography of Forster notes that Daley was "plump, curly-haired, genial and rather cocky in manner: very intelligent, with a taste for music and opera, and a brilliant raconteur.
 He was homosexual and made no secret of it; indeed he was wildly indiscreet.
 His closest friends, and lovers, were mainly criminals."
 During this time Forster often accompanied Daley on his beat and Daley introduced him to a number of his working-class acquaintances.
 Forster considered that Daley was too indiscreet and friendly with criminals and ended their relationship in 1932.
 (Note: Forster had become involved with another policeman, Bob Buckingham, from 1930.
 Buckingham married in 1932 and his wife, May, ignored Daley's warnings that Forster would break up their marriage.
-The three maintained a largely-amicable love triangle relationship until Forster's 1970 death.)
+The three maintained a largely-amicable love triangle relationship until Forster's 1970 death.
+Daley later acknowledged that "Bob was the man for Morgan [Forster], much more suitable than me, and I am glad that's how it ended.)